 Candidate answer techniques for Behaviour-based questions

 When answering a behaviour-focused question, candidates must strive to answer using the acronym PAR (Par for the Course).
 This begins with P for Problem by describing your story with a problem.
 Then A for Action, then what your particular action was to rectify the problem.
 R for Results, this is the outcome of the situation.

 Work from the job description

-When practising for your job interview, take a moment to analyse the job description.
-Use the job description to work out why the specialised skills listed are required by the employer.
+When practicing for your job interview, take a moment to analyse the job description.
+Use the job description to work out why the employer requires the specialised skills listed.